Do your own due diligence. Keep an eye on your selection and on the company’s news feed, etc.

 - You will find it helpful to run stock screen tools on Yahoo Finance, CNBC, or Guru Focus to find big yields.

 - Be sure to read the last three years 10K and 10Q reports for prospective investments.

 - As a rule of thumb, buy investments with a P/E ratio between 20 and 40.
 Too low of a price/earnings could be a value trap.
 You could find a winner with a P/E under 20.

-- ING offers a savings account that pays over .75% in interest.
+- ING offers a savings account that pays 1.00% (variable) in interest currently.

 - Consider tax lien certificates.